rachelschipull/rachelschipull/README.md

 ### Connect with me:
   I blog often about tech related topics at [Hashnode](https://schipthatcode.hashnode.dev/).
-  I stream on [Twitch](https://www.twitch.tv/schipthatcode) on Tuesdays and Thursdays at 2pm EDT about current projects and SWE interview prep.
+  I stream on [Twitch](https://www.twitch.tv/schipthatcode) on Tuesdays and Thursday about current projects. 🥔

 Find me on social here: